 In "Les Misérables," Victor Hugo writes, "To love another person is to see the face of God."
-With this in mind, all Padres are required to perform 80 hours of service during their four years at Serra.
+With this in mind, all Padres are required to perform service during their four years at Serra.

 It is impossible to live the Christian life fully without serving those in need.
 While service must ultimately flow freely from a generous heart, it is a practice that is best formed when it becomes a habit.
 Adolescence is a time of great energy and formation of the attitudes that will shape one's adulthood.